Deductions Published 2026-02-03 · Updated 2026-06-06 · 15 min read

-An expense is tax deductible if it is incurred in earning your assessable income and is not private or capital in nature.
-Keep records for at least 7 years.
+An expense is tax-deductible if it is incurred in earning your assessable income and is not private or capital in nature.
+The IRD requires you to keep records for at least 7 years (Tax Administration Act 1994, s.22).

 Home Office Deductions